Menu Twitter

 Library Skills: We are lucky at Mead Vale to have a vast, well-stocked library.
 Children access the library for research purposes, when appropriate, developing skills needed to locate and effectively use information.
 Classes have weekly slots when they can access the library to choose books and enjoy story time.

 Home / School Reading: In EYFS, children are given 100% decodable books to read at home and in school, which match to the phonics programme.
-From year 1, children take home book banded (colour-coded) reading books, which are suitable for their reading attainment (these books are often from a range of reading schemes) to read at home and in school during independent reading time.
+From year 1, children can take home book banded (colour-coded) reading books, which are suitable for their reading attainment (these books are often from a range of reading schemes) to read at home and in school during independent reading time.
 When children have progressed through all book bands the children join the ‘Accelerated Reader’ program.

 Reading Partners: We are fortunate at Mead Vale to have members of staff dedicated to the improvement of reading across the school.
 Our reading partners work specifically with our pupil premium children to ensure that all of our children have the opportunity to excel in reading.
 Reading sessions typically last 20-30 minutes and involve 1:1 reading support.